w3c/wai-curricula/content/content-author/clear-content.md

 * Short Answer Questions &mdash; Ask students about best practices for including information in page titles.
 Assess how students describe best practices for including information in page titles.
 * Practical &mdash; Give students several pages that are part of a multi-step process.
 Ask them to provide information about the current step in each of the page titles.
 Assess how students provide information about the current step in each of the page titles.
 * Short Answer Questions &mdash; Ask students what type of information link text should contain.
 Assess how students describe what type of information link text should contain, including link destination, target document type and format, as well as where the link will open.
-* Practical &mdash; Ask students to select an authoring tool that produces appropriate markup for page titles and link text.
-Then ask them to include the page title and link text using the tool's user interface.
-Assess how students use an authoring tool of their choice to include page titles and link text.
+* Practical &mdash; Ask students to include the page title and link text using a given authoring tool.
+Assess how students use an authoring tool to include page titles and link text.

 {% include excol.html type="end" %}